 Step 4: Affix liner to envelope.
 I used gluesticks, but you could also use double sided tape.

-And that's how it's done!
 What do you think?
 Have you made your own envelope liners before?
 Do you think it's worth the time spent making them?